 HIGH SCHOOL ACADEMIC PROGRAM

 At the end of each semester, one half (.5) credit is given for the successful completion of each course.
-Many courses continue from semester 1 to semester 2 and upon successful completion these will be given one (1.0) credit for the year.
+All courses continue from semester 1 to semester 2 and upon successful completion these will be given one (1.0) credit for the year.
 To move from one grade in the high school to the next, a student must earn a minimum number of credits.
 Refer to the High-School Student-Parent Handbook for more information on the credit system.

 A student who does not meet these credit requirements will remain in the same grade until the necessary credits are earned to advance to the next grade.
 A grade placement review will be conducted at the end of each semester.
-These credit designations will not apply to the ESL students, until it is clear they have sufficient skill in the English Language to understand the subject material.
+These credit designations will not apply to English Support students, until it is clear they have sufficient skill in the English Language to understand the subject material.
 A change in placement does not occur for the purposes of acceleration towards graduation.

-Student performance level are assessed and graded in a variety of ways including through projects, class work, presentations, tests, quizzes, assignments and various other methods, which will all be graded and factored into their Grade Point Averages (GPAs).
+Student performance levels are assessed and graded in a variety of ways including through projects, class work, presentations, tests, quizzes, assignments and various other methods, which will all be graded and factored into their Grade Point Averages (GPAs).
 The various instructional methods employed by teachers are designed to progressively evaluate the students’ academic development and encourage learning and understanding through critical thinking and application of learned knowledge rather than rote learning.

 Grade Point Average (GPA) and Honor Roll